 The screenshots also appeared to show internal Ruby application files associated with workflow management, enterprise administration tooling, billing systems, and organization-level configuration logic.

-BreachNews has not independently verified the authenticity of the alleged source code or confirmed the scope of any data exfiltration.
+BreachNews has not independently verified the authenticity of the alleged source code or confirmed the scope of any alleged data exfiltration.

 Incident tied to wider Mini Shai-Hulud campaign